Amyr14/segmentacao/README.md

 4. Remove objects that have less than 1850 pixels
 5. Retrieve the coordinates of active pixels and calculate the arithmetic mean for the X and Y coordinates

 To achieve this pipeline, three functions were implemented.
-Their implementation can be verified in the morphology package.
-A brief descripttion of their behavior is given bellow.
+Their implementation can be verified in the aux_funcs module.
+A brief description of their behavior is given bellow.

 ## Implemented Functions